 I am fetching BTC/USD data from three different exchanges: Binance, ByBit, and FTX.
 Once the data is available, I am sending all three sources into the next stage where I am only pulling close and timestamp data because these are fields that I need for the next stages.
 From here, I am branching out two tasks: one to create text files and store data for later use and the other is storing into the DB.
 The 3 different files are then sent to the server via FTP.
 The data from

 load_data section is then used to generate reports and then FTPing the file to the server.
 Notice that some borders are dark green and some are light green in color.
 Dark green means these tasks are executed successfully while light green means they are still running.
 The task, ftp_pdf_file is yet to run.
 In Airflow terms, the DAG flow has been set like below:

-In first stage all 3 tasks run in parallel and output results to
+In the first stage all 3 tasks running in parallel and output results to

 transform_data therefore I put all 3 tasks in a Python